Madison, South Dakota

 Aaron Johnson, his wife Kirstin and three children live and farm in Madison, South Dakota, within the Lake County Conservation District.
 The farm, certified organic since 1976, has been in the family for years under the management of Aaron’s parents, William and Jolene, and Aaron’s uncle and aunt, Bernard and Mary.
 Initially, William was not sold on the idea of going organic, but his brother “Uncle Bernie” talked him into it.
 Over the past nine years, Aaron has participated in farming with his cousins – three of Bernard’s sons and one of his grandsons.

 On Johnson Organic Farms, the family grows corn, soybeans, oats and alfalfa in a six-year rotation.
 The first year they plant oats under-seeded with alfalfa; years two and three are alfalfa.
-Then in year four is corn, followed by soybeans in year five.
-After the soybeans are harvested, they plant a cover crop of winter rye.
-At the beginning of year six, the winter rye cover crop is incorporated into the soil and corn is planted again.
+Then in year four is soybeans, followed by a winter rye cover crop that is planted after the soybeans have been harvested.
+Year five is corn, followed by soybeans in year six.
 This rotation is a combination of warm and cool season grasses and broadleaves.
 It also eliminates any tillage during the oats/alfalfa/alfalfa seasons which in turn increases organic matter (averaging five percent).
 This increased organic matter is beneficial to the microbial soil life and reduces wind and water erosion.

 The Johnsons’ shelterbelts, grass waterways and buffer strips are strategically placed to further prevent erosion.
 The grass waterways and buffer strips are placed where high water volumes are common, usually during snow melt – determining the field size and shape.
 The average field on Johnson Organic Farms is roughly 35 acres, and each quarter of land will have three, if not four, of the major crops growing on it.
 The waterways and buffer strips also provide wild hay, which is baled and used as feed (along with the alfalfa) for the stock cattle herd.